Power System Model

 Customizing Input Units for Keywords

-Changing input units from per-units (pu) can be particularly useful since cost functions are usually related to SI units of powers.
-Let us set active powers in megawatts (MW) and reactive powers in megavolt-amperes reactive (MVAr) :
+Changing input units from per-units (pu) can be particularly useful since cost functions are usually related to SI units.
+Let us set active powers in megawatts (MW) and reactive powers in megavolt-amperes reactive (MVAr):

 @power(MW, MVAr, pu)